Focused Shockwave Therapy vs. Radial Wave Therapy

 Focused Shockwave Therapy Characteristics

-Focused Shockwave Therapy is the 'Gold Standard' for the treatment in erectile dysfunction, and Peyronie's disease, and there is only 1 FDA approved device on the market in the United States, the Storz DUOLITH® SD1.
-The newest models are private labeled in the United States by Chattanooga as the Intelect® F-SW™, which holds the same FDA approval.
+Focused Shockwave Therapy is the 'Gold Standard' for the treatment of erectile dysfunction and Peyronie's disease, and there is only 1 FDA-approved device on the market in the United States, the Storz DUOLITH® SD1.
+The newest models are privately labeled in the United States by Chattanooga as the Intelect® F-SW™, which holds the same FDA approval.
 The following are the benefits and unique effects of Focused Shockwave Therapy:

 Radial Pressure Wave Therapy Characteristics

-Focused Shockwave Therapy has been demonstrated in the scientific research to be the standard for the treatment of erectile dysfuntion.
-In all of the large medical research studies (RCT or meta-analyses or RCTs) the only devices used were Focused Shockwave Therapy, such as the Storz DUOLITH® SD1, private labeled by Chattanooga as the Intelect® F-SW™.
+Focused Shockwave Therapy has been demonstrated in scientific research to be the standard for the treatment of erectile dysfunction.
+In all of the large medical research studies (RCT or meta-analyses or RCTs), the only devices used were Focused Shockwave Therapy, such as the Storz DUOLITH® SD1, privately labeled by Chattanooga as the Intelect® F-SW™.